UN struggles to implement deal over disputed Yemeni port city

 Yemen descended into war after pro-democracy unrest forced late former president Ali Abdullah Saleh to step down.
 Hadi was elected to a two-year term to head a transitional government but the Houthis drove him into Saudi exile.
 The Houthis say they are waging a revolution against corruption.

-The conflict is widely seen in the region as a proxy war between Saudi Arabia and Shi'ite Muslim Iran.
+The conflict is widely seen as a proxy war between Saudi Arabia and Shi'ite Muslim Iran.

+The Saudi-led coalition receives weapons and logistical support from the United States, Britain and other Western countries, but their involvement has come under increased scrutiny following the killing of Saudi journalist Jamal Khashoggi at Saudi Arabia's consulate in Istanbul in October, and over the civilian toll from the air campaign.

-(Reporting by Aziz El Yaakoubi; Editing by Ghaida Ghantous and Angus MacSwan)
+(Reporting by Aziz El Yaakoubi, additional reporting by David Brunnstrom; Editing by Ghaida Ghantous and Angus MacSwan)